DFHack/dfhack/docs/plugins/burrows.rst

 Tags:
 :dfhack-keybind:`burrow`

+:index:`Auto-expand burrows as you dig.
-Auto-expand burrows as you dig.
-When a wall inside a burrow with a name ending in ``+`` is dug out, the burrow will be extended to newly-revealed adjacent walls.
-Note that digging 1-wide corridors with the miner inside the burrow is SLOW.
+<burrows (plugin); Auto-expand burrows as you dig.>` When a wall inside a burrow
+with a name ending in ``+`` is dug out, the burrow will be extended to newly-revealed adjacent walls.
+Note that digging 1-wide corridors with the miner inside the burrow is **SLOW**.

-You can also use the ``burrow`` command to :index:`Quickly add units/tiles to burrows.
+You can also use the ``burrow`` command to :index:`quickly add units/tiles to burrows.
 <burrow; Quickly add units/tiles to burrows.>`

 Usage: